gridaco/dynamix/flutter/packages/flutter_remote_icon/README.md

 }
 ```

-> for using font as a icon please read ()[https://medium.com/flutterpub/how-to-use-custom-icons-in-flutter-834a079d977]
+> for using font as a icon please read [this blog](https://medium.com/flutterpub/how-to-use-custom-icons-in-flutter-834a079d977)